ViviQD/ViviComm/README.md

 ### ViviQD - *The adventure for life, knowledge and healing.*

-Welcome to the official documentation for **ViviComm Lite**, a Social Media Platform AI Chatbot designed mainly for children.
+Welcome to the official code base for **ViviComm Lite**, a Social Media Platform AI Chatbot designed mainly for children.
 **ViviComm Lite** is an AI-driven opensource chat platform tailored for kids and young audiences.
 It enables safe, dynamic, and interactive communication while ensuring a fun experience that stimulates learning and creativity.
 The platform **stores medical information securely**.
 Access to this information is controlled by configurable settings that determine whether the AI or healthcare professionals have permission to access the data.
 These settings comply with **GDPR** and **HIPAA** regulations, ensuring that user data is handled securely and lawfully.